 There is something fascinating about the voice user interface.
-Remember the first time we all used Siri in the iPhone 4s?
+Remember the first time we all used Siri on the iPhone 4s?
 It felt like magic back in the day.
 But today, voice assistants have become a popular thing.
+In this article, we will discuss what is the voice user interface and how can you develop an effortless voice user interface design for your product.
+So without much further ado, let’s jump into the depths.

 According to Stanford researchers Clifford Nass and Scott Brave, to some extent, people relate to voice assistants the same way as other people.
 This is because speech is so fundamental to communication in human beings.